Simple Definition of blue law

 Existing blue laws derive from the numerous extremely rigorous laws designed to regulate morals and conduct that were enacted in colonial New England.

 Seen and Heard

-What made you look up blue law?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up blue law?
+Please tell us where you read or heard it (including the quote, if possible).